SwedbankPay/developer.swedbankpay.com/_includes/payment-order-verify.md

 Seamless View, which does not include the `redirect-verification`.
 The request below is the Redirect option.

+## How It Looks

+You will redirect the payer to Swedbank Pay hosted pages to collect the card information.

+{:.text-center}
+![screenshot of the swedish card verification page][po-verify]

 ## Verify Request

 {% capture request_header %}POST /psp/paymentorders HTTP/1.1